What is Title IX?

 If you are in need of disability-related accommodations or have questions about accessibility at any point in engaging in the Title IX process, please contact the Title IX Coordinator (title-ix@reed.edu).

-Reed College encourages all members of the community to report possible violations of the Title IX and/or DHSM policies.
-Where to make a report:
+Reed College encourages all members of the community to notify the Title IX Office of possible violations of the Title IX Policy.
+(We call this a “report.”)

 Reports of sexual harassment in violation of the Title IX and/or DHSM policies may be made to the Title IX Coordinator, the Title IX Deputy Coordinators, or Community Safety: